(c) Torsten Timm, reproduced with permission.

 Two great duties, I think, we owe to posterity: one is progress, the other history.

 both quotations from posts by Greg and Sharon Ross at ‘Futility closet’.
-Neither passage was written about the Voynich manuscript but true for its study nonetheless.
+Neither passage about the Voynich manuscript but true of its study, nonetheless.

 in case anyone wonders about what principle informs my work published here.. this is pretty much how it goes. ..

 … intellectual analysis, namely, the process of describing the content of a work of art as systematically as possible so that its underlying meaning may be discerned as systematically as possible ..

 from: Irving Lavin, ‘Iconography as a Humanistic Discipline’ in

 Brendan Cassidy (ed.), Iconography at the Crossroads.

 Panofsky originally distinguished iconography from a deeper ‘iconology’ but is said later to have given up using the latter term; I expect that he came to recognise that to do the one sort of analysis well means employing the other, as a matter of course.

 “Reasonable, intelligent people have always recognized that the earth is flat.”

 Charles K. Johnson, president of the International Flat Earth Research Society